laimaretto/taskAutom/README.md

 sudo pip3 install -r requirements.txt
 ```

+For Windows users, make sure you have Python and PIP installed.

 #### Edit `servers.yml`
 This file has configuration parameters for the Jump Host(s).
 Add as many as needed.
 First server is `0`, next one is `1` and so on, so forth.
-If more than one jump-host are declared, the connections will be load balance sequentially among them.
+If more than one jump-host is declared, the connections will be load balanced sequentially among them.

 ```yml
 0: